Jetroid/jetroid.github.io/_posts/2019-03-30-bali-visa-extension.md

 What?!
 I didn't read anything about this online!
 I read you can go anywhere?!

 The Jimbaran Immigration Office (Officially called the Ngurah Rai Immigration Office) is 20km away from the Denpasar Immigration office.
 I'm already ill, always feel stressed by dealings like this, and now I have to go somewhere else?
 I just want to sleep.
-I tried looking looking for a Grab to take me, but I must have mistyped the address because I couldn't find it.
+I tried looking for a Grab to take me, but I must have mistyped the address because I couldn't find it.
 I felt really overwhelmed and just wanted to sleep.
 Ni had only really just left the immigration office, so she offered to take me to Jimbaran and told her work that she'd take the day off.
 Such a sweet girl.
 Ni manis!

 Whilst I waited for Ni, the foreigner girl came out.
 Recognising me, she asked where she needed to go to pay.
 I explained that they had told me I needed to go elsewhere because I was staying in Canggu.
 She told me that she was staying in Ubud, and wished me the best of luck.